chris142857/dad_final/README.md

     --experiment-id <ID> \  # the experiment id of your model
 ```

-The EIG results will be printed after the script finished running and will be logged in the mlflow ui.
+The EIG results will be printed after the script has finished running and will be logged in the mlflow ui.

 ## Experiment 2: Face Location with Categorical Response